 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
-For example, you might pursue a second degree in Neuroscience, Psychology, Biology, Mathematics, Human Biology, or Spanish.
+For example, you might pursue a second degree in Neuroscience, Psychology, Biology, Mathematics, or Spanish.

 - Enhance your major

 When pursuing a degree in Molecular Life Sciences, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 You can get involved in research as early as your first year.
 Many incoming first-year students apply to the Arts and Sciences Undergraduate Research Experience (ASURE) program.
 ASURE students experience project-based learning enhanced by a community of supportive faculty and peers.
 Choose an ASURE path in the arts and humanities, social and historical studies, or natural and mathematical sciences.
 Consider joining one that will deepen your skills and knowledge in an area related to your major or a different one to become a more well-rounded thinker.

 The Molecular Life Sciences program provides directed research opportunities for undergraduates in faculty research laboratories, giving you experience with cutting-edge methodologies, instrumentation, and approaches in the molecular life sciences.
 Indiana University is renowned for having state-of-the-art scientific research facilities.
 As a Molecular Life Sciences student, you will receive training from faculty and graduate students in many of our labs.
 Once trained, you’ll have the opportunity to assist their research or undertake your own experiments.